Female superheroes in TV and Film

 The best part of those universes?
 Female superheroes.
-And with the agonizing wait for Suicide Squad almost over and Margot Robbie getting more hype as Harley Quinn than she did for Wolf of Wall Street - the role that made her famous - we thought we’d take a look at some of the best live action depictions of our favorite femme comic book heroes.
+And with the agonising wait for Suicide Squad nearly over and Margot Robbie getting more hype as Harley Quinn than she did for Wolf of Wall Street - the role that made her famous - we thought we’d take a look at some of the best live action depictions of our favourite female comic book heroes.
 Because for every Michelle Pfeiffer or Anne Hathaway as Catwoman, there’s a Halle Berry.

-Ironically, she’s considered by the powers that be to be too “grey” to play Jean Grey any longer, but Famke Janssen will always be Pheonix to us.
+Ironically, she was considered by the powers that be to be too “grey” to play Jean Grey any longer, but Famke Janssen will always be Pheonix to us.

 One of the original mutants created by Stan Lee way back in 1963, Jean’s transformation from stereotype ’50s housewife with powers as Marvel Girl to Phoenix is nothing short of legend.
-And in the creators’ defence, the series did cease to exist for the best part of a decade from 1970 before Jean was reborn in a time of revolution where women’s rights marches - marches, not hashtags - were going long and strong.
-And Dutch actor Janssen realized Jean in spectacular fashion, creating a three-dimensional take on a modern mutant in love.
-Here’s hoping Sophie Turner can make her version of Jean Grey more likeable than Sansa Stark in Game of Thrones.
+And in the creators’ defence, the series did cease to exist for the best part of a decade from 1970 before Jean was reborn in a time of revolution where women’s rights marches were going strong.
+And Dutch actor Janssen realised Jean in spectacular fashion, creating a three-dimensional take on a modern mutant in love.
+Here’s hoping Sophie Turner can make her version of Jean Grey just a likeable.